kevin-llps/hexagonal-conference-event-reminder/README.md

 This project was designed to get all talks from data sources.

-Data sources available : `conference-event` (MySQL Database)
+Data sources availables : `conference-event` (MySQL Database)

-The application is implemented by using hexagonal architecture and was presented during Paris JUG session (2024-01-09).
+This is the final application solution presented during Paris JUG session (2024-01-09).

+It implements hexagonal architecture.

 ## API REST